damvinod/dogs-shipment-svc/README.md

 }
 ```

-#### Ship a crate
+#### STORY 4: Ship a crate
 As a logistics manager, I want to mark a crate as shipped so that it is no longer available for adding dogs or retrieving detailed information.

 **Acceptance Criteria:**
-1. Given a valid crate ID, when I mark the crate as shipped, then the system should update the crate's status to "Shipped."
+1. Given a valid crate ID, when I mark the crate as shipped, then the system should first check if the crate is full (2 large and 2 small dogs).
+If the crate is full it will update the crate's status to "Shipped."
+2. If I try to ship a crate that is not full, I should get an error saying "The crate is not full"
-2. If the crate ID does not exist, then the system should return an error indicating the crate is invalid.
+3. If the crate ID does not exist, then the system should return an error indicating the crate is invalid.
-3. If the crate is already marked as "Shipped," then the system should return an error indicating the crate has already been shipped.
+4. If the crate is already marked as "Shipped," then the system should return an error indicating the crate has already been shipped.
-4. The system should return a summary of the crate, including its ID and status.
+5. The system should return a summary of the crate, including its ID and status.

 **Example JSON Response:**
 ```json